wp-plugins/goodreviews/readme.txt

 == Upgrade Notice ==

 = 2.0.1 =
 Optimized instantiation/destruction of data retrieval function.
+Added bug fixes.

 = 2.0.0 =
 WARNING!
 GoodReviews 2.0.0 is compatible only with WordPress versions 3.8 or later.
 Upgrade to 2.0.0 to enable better Wordpress Settings API integration, better API throttling protection, new GoodReviews widgets, and the possibility of using responsive styles.